Assessing the Basel II Internal Ratings-Based Approach: Empirical Evidence from Australia: Basel II Capital Adequacy Reporting

-Under the IRB approach ADIs assign internally-defined obligor grades reflecting PD bands to their on- and off-balance sheet credit exposures.
-Between 2008 and 2013 RWA for the IRB credit exposures held in the banking book of the major Australian banks has been divided, on average, 75.4/24.6 between on-balance sheet assets and off-balance sheet exposures.
+Under the IRB approach, ADIs assign their on- and off-balance sheet credit exposures to internally-defined obligor grades reflecting PD bands, and LGD bands.
+Between 2008 and 2013 RWA of IRB credit exposures held in the banking book of the major Australian banks has been divided, on average, 75.4/24.6 between on-balance sheet assets and off-balance sheet exposures.
 EAD, RWA, expected loss, and exposure weighted LGD, unconditional PD, maturity and firm size are reported for each obligor grade.
 We assign IRB credit exposures reported by the major banks to standardised PD bands (i.e., consistent across the major banks), and calculate risk parameters characterising each of these standardised obligor grades.
 The ASRF model incorporates a maturity adjustment, which is a function of maturity and unconditional PD, for business and government credit exposures.
-Asset correlation is constant for residential mortgages and retail qualified revolving credit exposures; a function of unconditional PD for corporate, bank, sovereign and other retail credit exposures; and a function of firm size and unconditional PD for SME credit exposures \citep{BCBS0507}.
-We constitute a commingled credit portfolio by pooling obligor grades across IRB asset classes.
+Asset correlation is constant for residential mortgages and retail qualified revolving credit exposures; a function of unconditional PD for corporate, bank, sovereign and other retail credit exposures; and a function of firm size and unconditional PD for SME credit exposures \citeyearpar[BCBS,][]{BCBS0507}.
+We construct a commingled credit portfolio by pooling obligor grades across IRB asset classes.
+Figure~\ref{fig_port_char_sector} plots exposure-weighted PD, LGD, asset correlation and maturity adjustment for commingled credit portfolios, rebalance quarterly, by sector (business, government and household), as well as for the whole portfolio.